phoobynet/vuex-helper/README.md

 * `stateKeys` - array of keys obtained from the `state` objects.
 Useful for creating mixins.
 * `defaultState` - copy of `state` that can be used to set a state property back to the original value.
 * `types` - object where each property and value matches a property of `state`.
 Useful when using `commit`.
 An error is thrown if an attempt is made to access a property that does not exist.
+* `qualifiedTypes` - same as `types`, but each value is prefixed with the namespace.
+This is useful for commits directly against a `store`
 * `mutations` - object where each function matches a property of `types` and therefore `state`.
 When mapping mutations onto a component use the value of `mutationSettersMap`
 * `mutationSettersMap` - object where each property is prefixed with `set*` but the value matches a property of `types` and therefore `state`, e.g. `setFetching` maps to the `fetching` mutation function.
 Very useful for avoiding collisions when mapping modules onto components.
 * `resetState` - function that takes the `context.commit` action vuex function to reset the module `state` back to `defaultState`.